-Pros / This 7-quart cooker comes in three stylish designs that will look great in any kitchen.
+Pros / This 7-quart cooker comes in three stylish designs.

-Cons / The exterior gets hotter than most other slow cookers we tested.
+Cons / The exterior gets hotter than most other slow cookers.

 Verdict / The Black & Decker SC2007D's larger-than-average capacity, simple design, and low cost make it a great choice for most large households.

 The Black & Decker SC2007D offers seven quarts of space so you can cook a meal for a large dinner party.
-Since it comes in three stylish designs, you can have an appliance that doesn't just work well, but looks good in your kitchen.
+It also comes in three different styles.
 Even though it offered the second largest capacity of all of the slow cookers we tested, it was still less expensive than most of the others, which makes it a great choice for a large family on a budget.

 Our taste testers liked the beef stew this slow cooker produced, with one tester summing it up by stating that the beef was tender while the broth and vegetables offered a lot of individual flavor that melded together well.